isaacholt100/isaacholt/public/maths-notes/year-3/quantum-comp/quantum-comp.typ

     We can always measure using the Pauli $Z$ operator (so measure in the computational basis).
 To measure in different basis, act with a unitary to transform desired basis into computational basis, then measure in computational basis, then transform back to desired basis.
 ]
 #example[
-    Let $U$ be single-qubit operator, Hermitian and unitary, so eigenvalues are $plus.minus 1$.
+    Let $U$ be single-qubit operator, with eigenvalues $plus.minus 1$, so it is Hermitian and unitary.
 Measuring $U$ can be achieved with the following circuit:
     #figure(quantum-circuit(
         lstick($ket(0)$), 1, gate($H$), 1, ctrl(1), 1, gate($H$), 1, meter(), setwire(2), 1, nl,
         lstick($ket(psi)$), 3, gate($U$), 5